lee-jhwn/cv/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

-Write your biography here.
-Tell the world about yourself.
-Link to your favorite [subreddit](http://reddit.com).
+Hi!
+I am a PhD student at [SAIL (Signal Analysis and Interpretation Lab)](https://sail.usc.edu), University of Southern California, advised by [Shrikanth (Shri) Narayanan](https://sail.usc.edu/people/shri.html).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.

 Put your address / P.O. box / other info right below your picture.
 You can also disable any of these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
 Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.